 Start with clear proposals.

-Define scope, timelines, and pricing upfront so there’s no confusion later.
+Define scope, timelines and pricing upfront so there is no confusion later.

 FAQs